 On the night of his arrest, cops searched his apartment and found several dismembered body parts, and among them were severed penises.
 Some of them, he had covered with foundation in order to make them look white, perhaps out of shame.

-While there were several things at play that allowed Dahmer to kill for as long as he did—including the always-already presumed innocence of his blonde-haired, blue-eyed whiteness, the fact that his victims were queer, that they were mostly Black, and that many were also prostitutes—a huge part of it was that he lived in a predominantly Black neighborhood where the police did not venture or answer distress calls consistently.
+While there were several things at play that allowed Dahmer to kill for as long as he did—including the always-already presumed innocence of his blonde-haired, blue-eyed whiteness, the fact that his victims were queer, that they were mostly Black, and that many were also sex workers and drug users—a huge part of it was that he lived in a predominantly Black neighborhood where the police did not venture or answer distress calls consistently.

 Like the police department, Dahmer was deeply racist, despite his extreme obsession with and fetishization of Black bodies—and I use “bodies” intentionally because he did not see the men and boys as human.
 During his time in the military, Dahmer would often get belligerently drunk and hurl racial slurs at the Black servicemen.
 He was eventually discharged because of his alcoholism.